-Virtual Reality-Based Treatment Targeting Aggression among Children: A Randomised Controlled Trial
+Virtual Reality-Based Treatment Targeting Aggression in Children: A Pilot Randomised Controlled Trial

 Pre-Trial